harryhanYuhao/linuxsetup/readme.md

 # Linux Setup

 This repo contains my linux setup.
-The ultimate goal is to create one executable bash script (or other script) which will create a working linux desktop environment at one execution.
+The ultimate goal is to create one executable script that will replicate my working linux desktop environment at one execution.
+However, due to the idiosyncracies of different OS and software, one unifying script is difficult.
+So far one must download softwares and copy each config file by hand.

+## Recommanded Softwares

+### Utilities

+- firefox
+- neovim
+- kitty
+- clash
+- clash-verge

+### WM and Customisation

+### X

+- i3
+- dmenu

+# Wayland

+- sway
+- hyprpland
+- wofi
+- swaylock

 ## Config Files